 The Center for Ethics is dedicated to preparing the next generation of leaders to be the best they can be.
 Student programs are designed to foster dialogue, build leadership skills, and encourage intellectual pursuits.

-The Center hosts a series of on-campus talks and discussions between Saint Anselm College students and faculty.
-Students eat a free, catered dinner and get a chance to interact with professors in an informal environment.
-The purpose of these dinner discussions is to give students and faculty a chance to talk about "big ideas" beyond the constraints of a formal classroom and to contribute to intellectual pluralism and tolerance on campus.
+The Center hosts a series of on-campus talks and discussions for the Saint Anselm College community.
+Students eat a free, catered dinner and get a chance to interact with professors, staff, and monks in an informal environment as they lead a discussion on a topic of their choosing.
+The purpose of these dinner discussions is to give the campus community a chance to talk about "big ideas" beyond the constraints of a formal classroom and to contribute to intellectual pluralism and tolerance on campus.
 If you have any topics you want to discuss, email firstname.lastname@example.org.

 Past topics include: